jmar777/suspend/README.md

 }));
 ```

-Now, given that the majority of the Node.js ecosystem uses callbacks to handle asynchronous operations, we need a way to easily interact with functions that expect a callback.
+Now, given that the majority of the Node ecosystem uses callbacks to handle asynchronous operations, we need a way to easily interact with functions that expect a callback.
 This is where `resume` comes into play:

 ```javascript
 suspend(function* (resume) {